If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 1. Narratized or summarized discourse

-The narrator summarizes what a character says in the course of the narration–it does not use the character’s own words or thoughts.
-This is usually the quickest, most efficient, and least expressive way to do it: Oedipus expressed how distraught he was over having killed his father.
+The narrator summarizes what a character says in the course of the narration–it does not use the character's own words or thoughts.
+This is usually the quickest, most efficient, and least expressive way to do it: Oedipus was terribly distraught because he killed his father.

 The narrator quotes the character’s words said aloud using quotation marks.
 This moves the narration toward dramatic form, with something like stage instructions and often several people included in the scene: Oedipus paced back and forth.
 Suddenly he struck his own chest with his fist and turned to the Chorus.
 He cried out, “I’ve murdered my own father!
 Could anything be worse?”